Where to stay in Quebec City without a car: 6 Best areas

 1. Old Quebec City (Vieux-Québec)

-Old Quebec City (Vieux-Québec) is one of the best areas to stay in Quebec City, especially for first-timers and travelers with no car.
+Old Quebec City (Vieux-Québec) is the most popular location in Quebec City for travelers with no car.
 It is a pedestrian-friendly area well-connected to Métrobus, making it easy to explore on foot and public transportation.

 Old Quebec City is a historic and picturesque district located in the heart of Quebec City.
 It’s renowned for its well-preserved architecture, cobblestone streets, European charm, and rich cultural heritage.